helpfulengineering/devops/documentation/guidance/gsuite/account-management.md

 This administration guide will help you to get started with the basic G Suite administration and account management procedures.

-## Infrastructure as a Spreadsheet (IaS)
-All the G Suite user, group and organizational unit definitions are being controlled through [the IaS spreadsheet](https://docs.google.com/spreadsheets/d/1NuPuDNSh1afVFQP8oe9i_fLPqftys7-eTd3_5h663cQ/edit), which serves as data provider to the [infrastructure-gsuite](https://github.com/helpfulengineering/infrastructure-gsuite) Terraform repository (hence the tongue-in-cheek IaS name).
+## The process
 ### User-oriented template
-As modifying the aforementioned spreadsheet can lead to potentially destructive actions, there is [another spreadsheet](https://docs.google.com/spreadsheets/d/1DkFzpWWR9FbmDZ281I7U6KoeaEJd42L2TgG-II1YR4o/edit) owned by [Craig Sharp](https://helpfulengineering.slack.com/archives/D011RS8SK89) where the `operations` team can freely [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) their infrastructure.
+[This sheet](https://docs.google.com/spreadsheets/d/1DkFzpWWR9FbmDZ281I7U6KoeaEJd42L2TgG-II1YR4o/edit) owned by [Craig Sharp](https://helpfulengineering.slack.com/archives/D011RS8SK89) is where the `operations` team can freely [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) their infrastructure.

 For each modification of the previous state, users will add a new record setting the `action` field accordingly (either `create`, `update` or `delete`), and you'll only need to paste the values into the main IaS sheet and tick the `done` box to keep track of what changes have been applied.

+### Infrastructure as a Spreadsheet (IaS)
+All the G Suite user, group and organizational unit definitions are being controlled through the [IaS spreadsheet](https://docs.google.com/spreadsheets/d/1NuPuDNSh1afVFQP8oe9i_fLPqftys7-eTd3_5h663cQ/edit), which serves as data provider to the [infrastructure-gsuite](https://github.com/helpfulengineering/infrastructure-gsuite) Terraform repository (hence the tongue-in-cheek IaS name).

+This sheet provides a declarative way to specify GSuite account state.
+You put into it the desired state of all the accounts, and then the github actions scripts make updates though the GSuite API to apply that state.

+### End-to-end flow example
+End user wants a change (e.g. add a new user).
+They put in a (create) request in the [User Oriented Template](#user-oriented-template) by adding a row (with action Create) and sending a slack message to #skill-software-devops.

+The devops team makes the change (adds a row in this example) in the [Infrastructure as a Spreadsheet](#infrastructure-as-a-spreadsheet-ias).
+A script applies that change.
+For a "user create", the devops team then goes into the GSuite admin console and does a password reset, and DMs the user with details.
+Finally they tick the Done box in the User Oriented Template.

 ## Common operations